 Translation by John Miller

-If you would like to see John Miller’s Famous “Cornubia, Land of the Saints” whilst you are in Cornwall, it is on display in Truro Cathedral.
-Well worth a visit!
+Where you can purchase and see Miller’s Work: If you would like to see John Miller’s Famous “Cornubia, Land of the Saints” whilst you are in Cornwall, it is on display in Truro Cathedral.

 If you are interested in either going to an Exhibition of John Miller’s work or purchasing an original John Miller painting, Messum’s (David Messum Fine Art) now represent John Miller’s Estate: https://www.messums.com/artists/view/49/John_Miller